 Open to all students at the University of Bergen.

-- Students from the master programme in geography at University of Bergen
+- Students from the Master's Programme in Geography at University of Bergen

-- Students from other programmes at The University of Bergen
+- Exchange students and students from other programmes at The University of Bergen

 Teaching and learning methods